Last Updated on

 - Temporomandibular disorders (TMD)

-An orthodontist will evaluate your bite and the alignment of your teeth to choose the best treatment option.
+A specialist in orthodontics will evaluate your bite and the alignment of your teeth to choose the best treatment option.
 Because there are so many different types of misalignment, orthodontists provide many different treatments.

 Metal braces straighten teeth by placing a gentle pressure that gradually moves the teeth into the correct position.
 Invisalign, which is very popular with adults, uses a series of clear aligners to adjust the teeth over time.
 Lingual braces, which attach to the back of the teeth, are also popular with adults because they’re very discreet.
 Retainers help the teeth maintain their correct shape after the initial treatment has ended.
 An orthodontist can discuss the various treatment options with you and help you choose the best method.